Owner: East Street Investments

 Seed was forced to resign by the board in the 1950's and that triggered a period of wilderness for the Addicks, who had to leave the Valley and groundshare at Selhurst Park in 1984 due to safety concerns.
 They returned in 1992 and Alan Curbishley was appointed as sole manager in 1995.
 He delivered promotion to the Premier League twice and estalbished Charlton as a respected top flight club during his reign.

 Curbishley departed in 2006 and Charlton were promptly relegated to the Championship. and were relegated again in 2009 to League One.
-Chris Powell took the club straight back to the second tier and the club was then bought by Belgian businessman Roland Duchatelet.
-This turned out to be a disaster for Londoners as managerial upheaval saw the club relegated back to League One again in 2016, with fans protesting about the club's ownership.
+Chris Powell took the club straight back to the second tier and the club was then bought by Belgian businessman Roland Duchatelet and has been in ownership crisis ever since, yo-yoing between the second and third tiers.

 The Manager: Lee Bowyer